 Metal roofing is superior to composition roofing in all types of weather conditions, including hail, sun exposure, and wind.
 Unlike shingles, metal roofing will not deteriorate due to sun exposure.
 High winds and/or a hail storm will destroy a composition roof, but a East Texas Siding metal roof can handle wind speeds up to 140 MPH and is extremely hail resistant.
 Metal roofing performs so well, that in the state of Texas, if you have a metal roof that meets Underwriters Laboratories UL 2218 specifications, you can qualify for up to a 35% discount on your homeowner's insurance.

 Lighter colored metal roofs reflect away much of the sun's UV rays, which can help keep your house cooler and lower cooling costs.
 In recent studies done in Florida, a metal roof can cut cooling costs by as much as 25% or more.

 East Texas Siding metal roofs make use of paint systems incorporating "Cool Chemistry" technology.
-This can keep your roof even cooler than other metal roofs.
+This can keep your roof even cooler than other metal roofs in the dry heat of Tyler, TX and surrounding areas.
 To learn more about our paint systems, visit the Paint Systems section.

 According to the National Association of Homebuilders Research Center, 20 billion pounds of asphalt shingles are dumped into U.S. landfills annually.
 The recycled content of steel in metal roofing is much higher than the recycled content in asphalt shingles.
 Also, due to the low weight of metal roofing (about half that of shingles), in many cases it can be installed directly over your existing roof, saving the environmental as well as financial costs associated with removal and disposal.